 We also asked direct survey questions about the net income of farmers from cotton farming, other agricultural products, wage labour, and businesses other than farming.
 These survey questions are separate from the survey questions we used to determine the costs, revenues, and profits of farmers.
-Below we highlight the descriptive statistics on the net income of cotton farmers licensed by BCI based on these survey questions.
+Below we highlight the descriptive statistics on the net income of cottom farmers licensed by BCI based on these survey questions.

-The descriptive statistics on income suggest that BCI cotton farmers earn statistically significantly more from cotton farming than conventional cotton farmers, but earn statistically significantly less from wage income12; however, we need to exercise caution in interpreting these results because a substantial percentage of cotton farmers report a zero income.
+The descriptive statistics on income suggest that BCI cotton farmers earn statistically significantly more from cotton farming than conventional cotton farmers, but earn statistically significantly less from wage income13 however, we need to exercise caution in interpreting these results because a substantial percentage of cotton farmers report a zero income.
 On average, BCI cotton farmers reported an income from cotton farming of Rs.
-68,183, while conventional cotton farmers reported an income from cotton farming of Rs.
+68,183, while conventional cotton farmers reported an income farmers reported an income form cotton farmers reported an income from cotton farmers reported an inc

+Rs.
 49,960.
 This difference is statistically significant at the 5 percent significance level.
 Cotton farmers licensed by BCI also reported a higher income from all farming activities (Rs.
 154,606) than conventional cotton farmers (Rs.
 134,876), but this difference is not statistically significant.
 Furthermore, the average wage incomes of BCI cotton farmers (Rs.
 13,600) are statistically significantly lower than the wage incomes of conventional cotton farmers (Rs.
 25,927) at the 10 percent significance level.
 However, the distribution of income suggests that we should primarily rely on the data on profits for our conclusions because a substantial percentage of cotton farmers licensed by BCI and conventional cotton farmers report a zero income.
 This finding suggests that the data on income may suffer from systematic measurement error.
-Nonetheless, we report the results in Table 46.
+Nonetheless, we report the results in Table 50.
 In addition, Figure 18 presents the distribution of the reported income of cotton farmers licensed by BCI.